PTW-TUDa/eta-nexus/docs/connections/sub_handlers.rst

 subscription.
 They are required by the subscription method of each connection.
 Any class which has a *push* and a *close* function fulfills the interface.

-In addition to some normal subscription handlers, *eta_connect* offers a *MultiSubHandler*, which can combine the actions of multiple subscription handlers.
+In addition to some normal subscription handlers, *eta_nexus* offers a *MultiSubHandler*, which can combine the actions of multiple subscription handlers.

-.. autoclass:: eta_connect.subhandlers::CsvSubHandler
+.. autoclass:: eta_nexus.subhandlers::CsvSubHandler
     :members:
     :noindex:

-.. autoclass:: eta_connect.subhandlers::DFSubHandler
+.. autoclass:: eta_nexus.subhandlers::DFSubHandler
     :members:
     :noindex:

-.. autoclass:: eta_connect.subhandlers::MultiSubHandler
+.. autoclass:: eta_nexus.subhandlers::MultiSubHandler
     :members:
     :noindex: